onnx/onnx-mlir/docs/Dialects/onnx.md

 | `starts` | tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or memref of any type values
 | `ends` | tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or memref of any type values
 | `axes` | tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or memref of any type values or none type
-| `steps` | tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or memref of any type values or none type or none type
+| `steps` | tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or memref of any type values or none type

 #### Results: